minorg/knowledge-graph-curator/README.md

 # knowledge-graph-curator
-Web extension for curating knowledge graph statements from various pages
+Web extension for curating knowledge graph statements from sites like Wikidata and Wikipedia